Early Black Friday Fitbit deals: Save 40% on the Fitbit Sense and Inspire 2 at Amazon

 Fitbits won't exercise for you (yet) but they make keeping track of your workout habits easier.
 Plus, they motivate you to continue moving and keep close tabs on some vital health stats -- heart health, stress levels, sleep schedule -- which makes them an excellent gift for someone you love and want to see stay healthy.
 They're also a solid way to help keep yourself fit as we move into prime pie-and-potatoes season.

 Right now, two of Fitbit's most popular models are 40% off on Amazon.
-The sleek and slim Fitbit Inspire 2 is down to $60 (normally $100), while the more versatile and feature-heavy Fitbit Sense advances Smartwatch is down to $100 (normally $300).
+The sleek and slim Fitbit Inspire 2 is down to $60 (normally $100), while the more versatile and feature-heavy Fitbit Sense Advanced Smartwatch is down to $200 (normally $300).

 For more on Fitbits and which one is right for you, check out this article explaining the key differences between three key models including the two that are on sale now.